Is Shockwave Therapy Effective?

 The Benefit: More blood means more oxygen and nutrients are delivered directly where they are needed, finally giving those stubborn, poorly vascularized tissues, like tendons, the fuel they need for long term repair.

-The treatment immediately boosts your fibroblasts (think of them as the construction workers of your tissue).
+The treatment stimulates fibroblasts activity to repair connective tissue and osteoblasts for bone healing.
 Their job is to ramp up production of Type I collagen, the essential building block for strong, healthy tendons and ligaments.

 Shockwaves effectively target and break down problematic calcium deposits in the tissue.
 By reducing the specific chemical signals (Substance P and COX-2) that keep inflammation stuck in a chronic state, the therapy clears the way for a genuine, structural repair of the area.